602p/orth/README.md

 return 0
 ```

-And if you know C and Python you understand the OOP scheme:
+And if you know C and Python you'll understand the OOP scheme:

 ```
 import std